UcheIgbokwe/FundaProject/README.md

 ## DEPENDENCIES/PREREQUISITIES

 * .NET 6.0
+* Aurelia
+* NodeJs
 * Http Client Factory
 * Polly policies (To handle Http call retries)
 * XUnit
-* Ensure port 7024 and 5156 are available
+* Ensure port 7024, 8080 and 5156 are available

 ## SETUP

 > **Note**: Begin by cloning the project and navigate into the FundaProject folder.
-Ensure to have .NET 6 running on your device.
+Ensure to have .NET 6, NodeJs v10 or above running on your device.
+Install a standard Git client eg GitBash and run "npm install -g aurelia-cli" on the Git client.

+# API:
 To startup the API project, follow these steps:

 * Navigate to the [API](src/API) project folder